jedwards1211/breakout/Breakout/README.txt

 Middle Click + Drag: zoom in/out (move forward/back relative to the current view orientation)

 Mouse Wheel: zoom in/out (duh ;)

+Holding Shift while zooming makes it zoom toward or away from the centroid of the selected shots.

 Right Click + Drag: move up/down/left/right relative to the current view orientation